France brings 51 citizens home from IS camps in Syria

-PARIS (AP) — French authorities on Tuesday repatriated 51 women and children from the former Islamic State-controlled areas in Syria, according to a statement from the national antiterrorist prosecutor’s office.
+PARIS (AP) — French authorities on Tuesday repatriated 51 women and children from the former Islamic State group-controlled areas in Syria, according to a statement from the national counterterrorism prosecutor’s office.

-It’s the single largest return of women and children to France from camps in northeastern Syria since the territorial defeat of the Islamic State group in March 2019.
-France saw more of its citizens leave to join IS than any other country in Europe.
+It’s the single largest return of women and children to France from camps in northeastern Syria since the territorial defeat of IS in March 2019.
+France saw more of its citizens leave to join the group than any other country in Europe.

-Tuesday’s group comprises 16 women, aged 22 to 39, and 35 minors, seven of whom are coming to France unaccompanied by adults.
+Tuesday’s group was made up of 16 women, ages 22 to 39, and 35 minors, seven of whom are coming to France unaccompanied by adults.
 All but two of the women in the group are French citizens.
 Twelve women returned with their children and four of the women had previously agreed to the return of their children, according to the prosecutor’s statement.

 Eight women were taken into custody for questioning and the other eight were detained on arrest warrants.
 The children were placed in the care of the child protective services attached to the Versailles Judicial Court.